-Join Chad Chelius for an in-depth discussion in this video Getting to know the Acrobat X interface, part of Up and Running with Acrobat X.
+Join Chad Chelius for an in-depth discussion in this video Getting to know the Acrobat X interface, part of Learning Acrobat X.

 With each new version of Adobe Acrobat that is released, it seems that they change the workspace in each version.
 Fortunately, I think that the change in Acrobat 10 is for the better.
 The workspace defines the working environment in Acrobat 10, and the components that make up that environment.
 In this video, I'd like to show you the different components of the workspace.
 Where each is located, and how each one is used.
 I'm going to begin by launching Adobe Acrobat 10 on my computer.
 I'm running a Windows platform, so I'm going to go to the Start menu, and I'm simply going to choose Adobe Acrobat 10 from the list.